 “Jack [Jack Lucas] … used his body to shield three members of his squad from two grenades and was nearly killed when one exploded.”
 (Source).

-That is what we do, that is part of what makes us the best.
+That is what we do; that is part of what makes us the best.
 That is why we bear that title.
-That is why we alone bear that title.
+That is why we alone deliver that title.
 Jack Lucas (See above), 17 at the time, lied about his young age to join the Marines.
 He only served for a few months before earning his Medal of Honor.

 Most of all, it’s the intangibles that make Marines different.
-One of my buddies, a combat grunt, “John,” who I represented in a motorcycle accident case explained it best: “We were already alpha males before we went in.”
-Army, Air Force, and Navy have elite units like AFSOC, SEALS, Rangers, and Green Berets.
-But all Marines are elite, which is why the Marines never wanted anything to do with SOCOM or JSOC until they were ordered by Donald Rumsfeld to create MARSOC.
+One of my buddies, a combat grunt, “John,” who I represented in a motorcycle accident case, explained it best: “We were already alpha males before we went in.”
+The Army, Air Force, and Navy have elite units like AFSOC, SEALS, Rangers, and Green Berets.
+But all Marines are elite, which is why they never wanted anything to do with SOCOM or JSOC until Donald Rumsfeld ordered them to create MARSOC.

 I don’t consider Fleet Marine Force (FMF) Corpsmen or Chaplains to be anything but one of us, so let’s move on.
-(SEALS are awesome of course).
+(SEALS are fantastic, of course).
 We don’t walk around chewing gum with our hands in our pockets (“Army gloves”).
-We drill in such a way and have such military bearing that women and our foes are marveled by us.
+We drill in such a way and have a military bearing that we marvel at women and our foes.

 Here is what one famous Marine said that sums it up very well:

 Now, the foundation has been laid down.
-So let’s learn about who Paul Ehline was, and why he was so exceptional when compared to an average person.
-Paul Michael Ehline was born on July 1, 1946, in Minneapolis, Minnesota.
+So let’s learn about who Paul Ehline was and why he was so exceptional compared to an average person.
+Paul Michael Ehline was born in Minneapolis, Minnesota, on July 1, 1946.
 He was the fourth child of Gunnar and Helen Ehline, the progeny of hard-working Swedish immigrants.
 His older siblings were David, Richard, and Judith.

 The family moved to southern California when Paul was two, and he grew up in Temple City and Garden Grove.
-At an early age, Paul distinguished himself as a super salesman, winning awards and recognition for the large number of newspaper subscriptions he was able to secure from his door-to-door sales pitches.
+At an early age, Paul distinguished himself as a super salesman, winning awards and recognition for the number of newspaper subscriptions he could secure from his door-to-door sales pitches.

-As the youngest of four children, Paul had to distinguish himself from his siblings and chose to do so by having different interests and showing different abilities from his brothers and sister.
-Whereas they were compliant, studious, athletic, and musical; Paul chose cars, surfing, brawling, drag racing, art, and challenging family expectations and standards.
+As the youngest four children, Paul had to distinguish himself from his siblings.
+He chose to do so by having different interests and showing different abilities from his brothers and sister.
+Whereas they were compliant, academic, athletic, and musical, Paul chose cars, surfing, brawling, drag racing, art, and challenging family expectations and standards.
 Paul was a rebel!
 Paul paid cash for several muscle cars from the money he earned selling newspapers as a child.

 Despite being a brawler, surfer, and all-around badass, Paul wanted to be a Christian missionary.
 Following graduation from high school, Paul enrolled in a local junior college.
 However, before he had completed the first semester, he was drafted into the military.
 In his own words, after reporting to the Army,